 It’s the spring of 1877 and Ophelia Wylde is a woman on the run.
 Driven from Chicago for having almost conned a noted industrialist out of a few thousand dollars through a series of spectacular but fake séances, she takes the first train west and finds herself in Dodge City.
 The rough-hewn cattle town has never seen anyone like Ophelia, a diminutive red-haired spiritualist with a Southern twang who travels with a pet raven and claims to talk to the dead.
 But when Ophelia’s confronted with the real ghost of a murdered girl , she discovers her talents are greater than she ever pretended -- and teams up with Dodge City’s most notorious bounty hunter to track down the killer.

 Of Grave Concern is the first Ophelia Wylde paranomral mystery.
-Coming in 2013 from Kensington Books.
+Now available at bookstores everywhere.

 Max is the author of four original Indiana Jones novels, licensed by Lucasfilm and published by Bantam.
 They have sold in the hundreds of thousands and have been praised by fans for matching the style and tone of the movies, while adding original touches and flourishes that Max's readers have come to love.The novels have become part of the Indiana Jones canon and begin with Indiana Jones.
 All are prequels to Raiders of the Lost Ark.

 Winner of the Spur Award for Best Novel from the Western Writers of America